ROOT CANAL THERAPY

 - A recurring pimple on the gums, which may indicate an abscess

 - Heightened sensitivity to temperatures (both hot and cold)

 If you exhibit any or all of these symptoms, it would be wise to contact Paramount Dental Center to discuss whether a root canal treatment is your best solution.
 Root canals are highly successful in saving teeth that would otherwise be lost to decay.
 It helps retain full tooth functionality while minimizing ongoing care and costs.

 Once a root canal is completed, the affected area receives a dental cap or filling, entirely concealing the work done so your smile retains its full, healthy appeal.
 It isn’t uncommon for the tooth or surrounding gums to be sensitive for a few days after the procedure, but this shouldn’t prevent patients from returning to their daily routines immediately following treatment.

 Basic, ongoing dental hygiene and oral protection is an easy and affordable way to prevent a root canal from ever being necessary in the first place.

 A root canal may be your best option for ongoing dental health.
-Contact us today or visit our dental practice in Kirkland or Seattle, Washington, for a free consultation with Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Kathryn Parker to see if this is the case!
+Contact us today or visit our dental practice in Kirkland or Seattle, Washington, for a free consultation with Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Julie Vu to see if this is the case!